pub-calculator-io/combinations-calculator/readme.md

-# Combinations Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Combinations Calculator Widget for WordPress

 Combinations Calculator calculates the number of ways of selecting r outcomes from n possibilities when the order of the items chosen in the subset does not matter.